bmanders716/bmanders716.github.io/cookbook.md

 Dish them on a border of mashed potatoes.

-Pour brown sauce round them, and put a _macÈdoine_ of vegetables in the middle.
+Pour brown sauce round them, and put a _macÈ§Øine_ of vegetables in the middle.